jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.DoubleExtensions.AreAllBitsSet(thisdouble,Jcd.BitManipulation.BitMask).md

 ## DoubleExtensions.AreAllBitsSet(this double, BitMask) Method

-Tests if all of the bits from the bitmask are set on a[System.Double](https://docs.microsoft.com/en-us/dotnet/api/System.Double 'System.Double').
+Tests if all of the bits from the bitmask are set on a [System.Double](https://docs.microsoft.com/en-us/dotnet/api/System.Double 'System.Double').

 ```csharp
 public static bool AreAllBitsSet(this double data, Jcd.BitManipulation.BitMask bitmask);